Skip to main content

 I didn't just check if they got the right answer.
 I evaluated whether they showed work, explained concepts clearly, caught their own errors, and could handle follow-up questions.

-OpenAI's o3 is what happens when you throw unlimited computers at mathematical reasoning.
-It scored 96.7% on the AIME 2024 (that's better than most humans who qualify for it) and correctly solved problems I didn't think AI could handle yet.
+OpenAI's GPT-5.5 Pro is what happens when you throw unlimited compute at mathematical reasoning.
+It scored 89.2% on the AIME 2026 (that's better than most humans who qualify for it) and correctly solved problems I didn't think AI could handle yet.
+In a recent benchmark on MathOverflow-style problems with a 24-hour time budget, GPT-5.5 Pro solved between 3 and 7 of the problems, which is the best publicly available result to date.

 I gave it this real analysis problem: "Prove that the set of continuous functions on [0,1] is dense in L²[0,1]."
 It not only proved it correctly but offered two different approaches and explained which one generalizes better.

 The catch?
-It costs roughly $20-30 to solve a single hard problem if you're using it through the API.
-For a homework set of 10 problems, you're looking at $200+.
-That's not sustainable unless you're doing research-level work.
+It costs $200/month for ChatGPT Pro access, or significant API fees for heavy use.
+For a homework set of 10 problems, you're looking at a substantial investment unless you're doing research-level work.

 Best for: Graduate-level mathematics, mathematical research, competition prep where you need near-perfect accuracy